vrona/FHE.Chess/README.md

 ## How to
 [Project flow](docs/Project_Flow.md) is the **IMPORTANT** document and represents your Ariadne's wire to install, run or rebuilt FHE.Chess project.<br>
-As it contains details, explanations and links to other detailed docs, follow the steps.
+As it contains details, explanations and links to other detailed docs, follow the inner steps it explains.
 <br>

 All documents are here [/docs](docs).<br>
 <br>

 ## Bibliography
-All concept, benchmark modeling, code tutorial and libraries links are in [bibliography](docs/bibliography.md)<br>
+All concept, benchmark modeling, code tutorial and libraries links are in [bibliography](docs/bibliography.md).<br>
 <br>

 ## Set up and Play
-As the app is based on a client-server architecture, client is at local, server at remote instance.
+As the app is based on a client-server architecture, client is at local, server at remote instance.<br>
+(do not mix up with client-server architecture used when deploying models under the context of FHE).

 <br>